ranzan97/Tensorflow/README.md

 - Implementing a TensorFlow model for multiple variable linear regression
 - Training and evaluating the multivariate model
 - Using the model for predictions with multiple input variables

+### Stock_Price_Prediction_LSTM_CNN_Tensorflow.ipynb

+This notebook demonstrates time series forecasting for stock price prediction using TensorFlow.
+It covers how to:
+- Acquire and preprocess historical stock price data
+- Build and train a hybrid CNN-LSTM model for sequence learning
+- Evaluate the model's performance using loss and metrics
+- Visualize actual vs. predicted stock prices over time